Aside from mine, of course, here are some soccer books and films you might want to read and see.

 The Bromley Boys is a sweet coming-of-age story focused on a South London lower-tier team and its supporters.

-City! is a six-part documentary available on YouTube, a behind-the-scenes from Manchester City in 1981.
+City! is a six-part documentary available on YouTube, a behind-the-scenes look at Manchester City in 1981.

 Busby is a documentary on Sir Matt Busby, the legendary manager who made Manchester United what they are today.